-In a case study with 10 domain experts, we analyzed more than 15 paper-based questionnaires from different domains, particularly questionnaires used in the context of psychological studies.
-Our goal was to understand the issues that emerge when transferring paper-based questionnaires to smart mobile devices.
-Section 2.1 discusses fundamental issues related to paper & pencil questionnaires.
-Then, Section 2.2 elicitates fundamental requirements for their electronic mobile support.
+In a case study involving 10 domain experts, we analyzed more than 15 paperbased questionnaires from different domains, including questionnaires used in the context of psychological studies.
+Our goal was to understand issues that emerge when transferring paper-based questionnaires to smart mobile applications.
+Section 2.1 discusses basic issues related to paper & pencil questionnaires, while Section 2.2 elicitates fundamental requirements for their electronic mobile support.